“Okay stop! You’re hurting me…!” Ray growled as everyone else tried to pull and push him through the barrier.

 “I think… hold on…” he muttered.

-Ray brushed the dust off the marble, and the phrase written in gold became easier to read.
+Ray brushed the dust off the marble which felt smoother than he expected, and the phrase written in gold became easier to read.
 He read the sentence aloud.

 Be warned that every desire has consequences.
 If you chose to continue down this path disaster may follow.
 Remember, peaceful days never last, they fade as quickly as memories of the past.
 However, when darkness tries to destroy you, the eternal flame of hope will light the way. –A.V.